KevinWMatthews/blog_jekyll/_drafts/concurrency-in-cxx-packaged-tasks.md

     // return or throw
 }

-// Type must match the signature of the user's function std::packaged_task<int()> the_ptask { do_actual_work };
+std::packaged_task<int()> the_ptask { do_actual_work };

-// Type must match the return value of the user's function std::future<int> the_future { the_ptask.get_future() };
+std::future<int> the_future { the_ptask.get_future() };

-// Move, don't copy
 std::thread worker_thread { std::move(the_ptask) };
 worker_thread.detach();